 As far back as the 19th century, digital displays were integrated in pocket watches, for example according to the Pallweber or Dürrstein principles.
 Because of technical constraints, the time was displayed vertically, with the minutes beneath the hours in a rather odd configuration.
 But the greatest weakness of this design was its susceptibility to wear: the considerable forces involved in the switching action caused noticeable scoring.
 Lange’s patented jumping numerals mechanism overcomes these weaknesses.
 As usual in digital watches, it displays the time from left to right.
 The long term functional integrity of the design is assured by a fly governor that absorbs the surplus energy after every switching cycle.

-The patented jumping numerals mechanism always delivers a precise reading of the time.
-It consists of a large hour ring that occupies the entire diameter of the movement and of two minute discs, one for the tens and one for the units.
-All numerals are identical in size and arranged for natural left-to-right reading.
-The satin brushed finish on the time bridge is spectacular and shows a nice grain on it.
+Fitted with a silver dial with a 'time bridge', running seconds at 6 and up/down power reserve indicator at 12 o'clock, the dial of the A. Lange & Söhne is simply amazing and its patented jumping numerals mechanism always delivers a precise reading of the time.
+Consisting of a large hour ring that occupies the entire diameter of the movement and of two minute discs, one for the tens and one for the units, all numerals are identical in size and arranged for natural left-to-right reading.
+The satin brushed finish on the time bridge is spectacular and upon close inspection, it shows a nice grain on it.

 Sticker Price $83,200 USD.
 For more info on A. Lange & Söhne click here.